pbyrne84/pbyrne84.github.io/CodeStructure-Ordering.md

 ## Better practices are learnt from dealing with code that is not aging well
 We like to experience things first hand.
 Dealing with code that is not aging well is a good experience, it allows the experience of the negative outcome without the effort needed to create the negative outcome.
-Usually, this takes a while, so we may never see the negative outcomes of our approaches, and keep repeating those approaches to the negative benefit of those who come after.
+Usually, this takes a while, so we may never see the negative outcomes of our approaches, and we keep repeating those approaches to the negative benefit of those who come after.
 Dealing with mud helps us not to create more mud.
 This is why it is important never to get into a panel beating state of mind.
 Always question, taking into account easy can become a lot harder at scale.